Virtual assistant

 Connect the S1 (white) and S2 (black) wires of the CT to the top of the meter for each phase.

-2.5 Voltage and current connection verification
+2.5 Checking voltage and current connection

 The displayed values should be close to 0.9.